Winkler-Jonas/Tama/docs/source/install/linux.rst

    .. code-block:: sh

+      # First time build
       docker-compose up --build
+      # Afterwards
+      docker-compose up

    - Stop the application

    .. code-block:: sh

+      docker-compose down
+      # If you need to remove volumes
       docker-compose down -v

 5. Access the App

    https://localhost

+6. To test the App / PWA on your mobile

+   1. Copy the ``rootCA.pem`` to your phone
+   2. Install the certificate.